WANG-AXIS/wang-axis.github.io/_pages/projects.md

 * PI: Li, Sub-PI: Wang
 * Project schedule: 07/01/2018 – 03/31/2022

-## Prognostic Radiomic Markers of Response and Recurrence for Patients with Colorectal Liver Metastases
+## Radiomic Markers of Response and Recurrence for Cancer Patients

 The goal is to develop and validate robust imaging features by standardizing image acquisition, improve automated tools for clinical trial use, and validate the predictive power of imaging features with external data.